District Policy Washington County School District Logo

 3. Procedure for Educator Evaluation:

 3.1.2.
-"Designee" as it pertains to a principal's designee in this specific policy, is a district or school administrator holding an active administrative endorsement assigned to be paid from the administrative salary schedule, excluding staff developers.
-This designation is not applicable to the Superintendent's designee.
+"Designee" as it pertains to a principal's designee in this specific policy, is a district or school administrator holding an active School Leadership License.

-3.1.8.
-"Misconduct" means conduct that is designated as a cause for termination or disciplinary action under Section 53A-8a-501, a violation of District Policy or a reason for license discipline by the State Board of Education or as a basis for action recommended by the Utah Professional Practices Advisory Commission.
+3.1.7.
+"Misconduct" means conduct that is designated as a cause for termination or disciplinary action, a violation of District Policy or a reason for license discipline by the State Board of Education or as a basis for action recommended by the Utah Professional Practices Advisory Commission.
 Misconduct also includes, but is not limited to, a violation of work rules; a violation of Board policies, State Board of Education rules, directives issued by an administrator or supervisor, or law; a violation of standards of ethical, moral, or professional conduct; or insubordination.

 3.1.9.
 “Probationary Educator” means an Educator employed by the District who has been advised by the District that the Educator’s performance is inadequate and is placed on a Plan of Assistance.
 The term may also include an Educator who is placed on “Formal Probation” for Misconduct.
 Educators placed on Formal Probation for Misconduct are not granted additional entitlements, rights, opportunities, or benefits as a condition of this policy.

-3.1.11.
-“Summative Evaluation” means evaluations that are used to make annual decisions or ratings of Educator performance and may inform decisions on salary, continued employment, personnel assignments, transfers, or dismissals.
+3.1.12.
+“Summative Evaluation” means evaluations that are conducted by a supervisor, are used to make annual decisions or ratings of Educator performance and may inform decisions on salary, continued employment, personnel assignments, transfers, or dismissals.

-3.1.13.
+3.1.14.
 “Unsatisfactory performance” means a deficiency in performing work tasks which may be due to insufficient or undeveloped skills, lack of knowledge or aptitude, poor attitude, or insufficient effort; and remediated through training, study, mentoring, practice, or greater effort.
+A level one designation in a summative evaluation is considered unsatisfactory performance.
 Unsatisfactory performance does not include Misconduct.

 3.2.
 Educator Evaluation Training and Notification

 3.2.1.
-The District will explain the evaluation process and provide comprehensive training and implementation guidance to principals, with follow-up training as needed.
+The District will explain the evaluation process and provide comprehensive training and implementation guidance to principals, with follow-up training to maintain their knowledge and skills at least once every three years.
 The assistant superintendents over secondary and elementary education will monitor and enforce compliance and intervene as necessary.

 3.2.2.
-Principals will notify Educators of the evaluation process, provide a copy of the instrument, and conduct a group meeting to explain the purpose of, procedure, and the methods used to evaluate Educators at least 15 days before an Educator's first evaluation.
-Evaluations may not occur prior to the orientation.
+Principals will notify Educators of the evaluation process, provide a copy of the instrument, and conduct a group meeting to explain the purpose, procedure, and the methods used to evaluate Educators at least 15 days before an Educator's first summative evaluation.
+Summative evaluations may not occur prior to the orientation.

 3.2.3.
-All Educators, to include Career Educators, shall complete a self-assessment and professional growth goals using the Effectiveness Standards no later than 15 days following the Principal’s group meeting.
+All Educators, to include Career Educators, shall complete a self-assessment and Professional Growth Plan using the Effectiveness Standards no later than October 1st, following an orientation from the principal.

 3.3.
 Provisional Educator Evaluation and Mentor Assistance

-3.3.2.
-Provisional Educators will receive a Summative Evaluation using the District Educator Evaluation Instrument at least twice each year.
-The first of two evaluations shall occur prior to December 1st and the second shall occur prior to April 1st.
-Administrators shall share and discuss summative ratings with provisional educators within 15 days of the observation.

 3.3.3.
+Provisional Educators will receive two Summative Evaluations per year using the District Educator Summative Evaluation Document.
+The first Summative Evaluation shall occur no later than December 15th, and the second Summative Evaluation no later than April 1st.
+Summative Evaluations may be completed more frequently, as needed for communication of effectiveness and ratings.
+Administrators shall share and discuss Summative Evaluation ratings with provisional educators within 15 days of the observation.

-The second lowest level of four levels of performance for Provisional Educators shall be designated as “emerging effective.”
-If a Provisional Educator receives a rating of emerging effective, it shall not result in a withholding of advancement on the salary schedule.
+3.3.4.
+If a Provisional Educator receives a rating of "partially" effective, or a level two, it shall not result in a withholding of advancement on the salary schedule.

 3.4.
 Career Educator Evaluation:

 3.4.2.
-All Career Educators shall participate in at least one annual Formative Evaluation.
+All Career Educators shall participate in an annual Formative Evaluation process.

 3.5.
 Educator Evaluation Process